If you choose to get your flu shot in the community, please let us know so we can update your records. You can:

 Veterans with scheduled medical appointments at any of the VA facilities should ask for their flu vaccination at that time.

 This year, you also can go to your local Walgreens Pharmacy to get a flu shot.
 Just show your VA ID card to the pharmacist.
-There is no cost for most Veterans when they use Walgreens Pharmacy.
+There is no cost for most Veterans when they use Walgreens Pharmacy (not to be confused with a Walgreens Clinic, please go to the Walgreens Pharmacy.)

 You do not need an appointment to get a flu shot in any of the walk-in flu clinics or at Walgreens Pharmacy.
 Veterans with scheduled medical appointments at any of the VA facilities can ask for their flu shot at that time.